-The UROLINK Committee usually meets virtually at least twice a year, and is responsible for the organisation, financial administration and running of UROLINK.
+The UROLINK Committee meets virtually twice a year, and is responsible for the organisation, financial administration and running of UROLINK.
 UROLINK aims to encourage and support the establishment of links with individual departments and organisations in low-income countries and to facilitate professional visits to work with colleagues.

-BJU International and The Urology Foundation (TUF) continue to support activities at designated centres in Lusaka and Hawassa respectively and funds donated are held in a reserve account.
-Progress reports are submitted to BJU International and TUF on a regular basis.
+BJU International and The Urology Foundation (TUF) continue to support activities and funds donated are held in a reserve account.
+Progress reports to funders are submitted on a regular basis.